 Before I moved to Toronto, I was as guilty as anyone else: “Toronto is the worst” for being outside.
 After being here a few month, however, I’ve grown to appreciate the small, natural wonders: the narrow creek weaving its way behind subdivision homes, the secret waterfalls of the Niagara escarpment, the dozens of tiny Ontario Parks protecting hidden gems.
-Today I want to share one of these gems with you – Rattlesnake Point, an area with short hikes, great climbing and a certain Game of Thrones vibe.
+So today I want to share one of these gems and tell you about hiking at Rattlesnake Point, an area with short hikes, great climbing and a certain Game of Thrones vibe.

 My friends and I drove to Rattlesnake point from Mississauga.
 One challenge of the Greater Toronto Area (GTA) is its lack of public transportation – you’ll need a car to reach Rattlesnake Point.